ElDavoo/ossigenio/README.md

 ## Why?

 [Carbon dioxide](https://en.wikipedia.org/wiki/Carbon_dioxide) is a silent **performance killer**: It is colorless and odorless at low concentration, but [heavily affects](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7420173/) the capacity for students and workers to focus.
 This has been proved by [several studies](https://commercial.velux.com/blog/learning-environments/why-indoor-air-quality-is-important-and-how-to-improve-it).
-Performance can be greatly improved but doing something as simple as open the windows, but it can be difficult to understand the **optimal opening time** to maximize dispersion of CO2 while minimizing the heat loss.
+Performance can be greatly improved by doing something as simple as opening the windows, but it can be difficult to understand the **optimal opening time** to maximize dispersion of CO2 while minimizing the heat loss.
 Moreover, this process can be automated.
 Users might also want to monitor the air quality in their personal spaces (for example, their rooms).

 ## Status of the project